Environmental Studies News

 Roanoke College Environmental Campus at Alta Mons

 After many years of informal collaborations, Roanoke College and Alta Mons have signed a Memorandum of Understanding that formalizes our relationship.
 The agreement touches upon several academic departments and programs, but the most exciting piece for our program is the designation of the Roanoke College Environmental Campus at Alta Mons.
 This designation is a public acknowledgement of our intentions for long term collaborations that provide Roanoke College students access to a wide range of projects and support Alta Mon's environmental programming.
-In Fall 2013, the ENVI 430 Environmental Practicuum students will be working on projects that will expand and enhance environmental education programming at Alta Mons.
+In Fall 2013, the ENVI 430 Environmental Practicum students will be working on projects that will expand and enhance environmental education programming at Alta Mons.
 Alta Mons encompasses 840 acres at Crocket Springs in Mongomery County (about 30 minutes from Roanoke's main campus).
 The ground include wetlands, meadow, orchard, mountain, valley, pond, spring, creek, and a waterfall!
 Click here to learn more about Alta Mons.

 Steph Clements Studying in Costa Rica